 Operating policy for the Gary Public Transportation Corporation is made by a seven member Board of Directors.
 The Board, which is bipartisan, is appointed by the Mayor and the City Council of the City Gary.
-The Mayor appoints three members, with the Council appointing four.
-The Board of Directors develops policies regarding the operation, contracts, safety, financing, organization, and structure of the Corporation.
-To effect these policies, members of the Corporation Board meet regularly in public session.
+The Mayor appoints three members and the Council appoints four members.
+The Board of Directors develops policies regarding the operation, contracts, safety, financing, organization and structure of the Corporation.
+To effect these policies, Board members meet regularly in public session.
 These meetings include the presentations by management staff regarding the operational and financial status of the Corporation.

-Board meetings are currently scheduled for the following dates in 2018 (subject to change):
+Board meetings are scheduled for the following dates in 2022 (subject to change):